Joanna KeelMay 22, 2024

 Application Conversion Rate: The number of complete applications divided by the number of applications started.

-Talent acquisition leaders can use this metric to take a direct route to any problems within the application process.
+Talent acquisition leaders can use this metric to take a direct route to any application process glitches and problems.
 If your conversion rate is high, that's a good thing!
 It means your application process is optimized for the candidate experience.
 However, a low conversion rate tells you that candidates drop off which means there's room for improvement in your application process.

-Candidate Drop-off: Where are candidates abandon the application process?
+Candidate Drop-off: Where does the candidate abandon the application process?

 This metric will help you understand why candidates aren't completing and submitting an application.
 Make sure you can view the page-to-page drop-off rate on your career site from the homepage to the application submission page.
 This allows you to pinpoint exactly where you’re losing job applicants.